 What is CDN?
 How does it work?

 Content Delivery Network, or CDN, forms the backbone of internet content delivery.
 It is a system of interconnected servers, distributed across the globe, that exploit geographical proximity for delivering cached web content and web pages to end-users.

-Given that the user will receive the web content from the closest server, it expedites the entire process of content delivery, making your website faster and more responsive.
-Thus, websites that witness high traffic, especially on the global front, should make use of CDNs for enhanced user experience.
+Given that the user will receive the web content from the closest server, it expedites the entire content delivery process, making your website faster and more responsive.
+Thus, websites that witness high traffic, especially on the global front, should use CDNs for enhanced user experience.

 Key Benefits of Using CDN

 The primary benefit of CDN is obvious – optimizing website loading speed and responsiveness.
 Furthermore, depending on the size and requirements of the webmaster, CDN also offers the following benefits: